Cinema Iran 2018

 Cinema Iran is celebrating its 5th anniversary

-We will be presenting a diverse programme from the 11th to the 15th of July consisting of feature films and documentaries, discussion rounds, art and literature about and from Iran in the Carl-Amery-hall at Gasteig.
+We will be presenting a diverse programme from the 11th to the 15th of July with an interesting mix of feature films and documentaries, discussion rounds, art and literature about and from Iran in the Carl Amery Hall at Gasteig.

 Preview Cinema Iran 2018